 Connectors to planes for thermal relief of through-hole components

 The ground plane acts as a heat sink and heats evenly across the board.
-If a via is connected to a grounded plane, the PCB designer will remove the thermal relief pads from that via to allow heat to flow to the ground plane.
+If a via is connected to a grounded plane, The PCB designer will remove the thermal relief pads from that via to allow heat to flow to the ground plane.
 This will keep heat from escaping to the surface.
-If you use wave soldering to attach through-hole components to the board, this can be a problem.
-It would help if you had heat to stay near the surface.
+This can be a problem if you use wave soldering to attach through-hole components to the board.
+It would be best if you had heat to stay near the surface.

 The thermal relief feature of a PCB layout is required to ensure that a board can be manufactured in a wave soldering process.
 This refers to through-hole components connecting directly to planes.
-It can be challenging for process temperatures to be maintained when a through-hole via is connected directly to a plan.
+It can be challenging to maintain process temperatures when a through-hole via is connected directly to a plan.
 Therefore, thermal reliefs are recommended.
-Thermal relief slows down heat dissipation into the plane during soldering to prevent cold joints.
+Thermal relief slows heat dissipation into the plane during soldering to prevent cold joints.